tjguk/active_directory/docs/index.rst

 ..  note::
     While the module itself is fairly mature, these docs are definitely a work in progress.
+I'll try to get more examples into the cookbook which should help people get started.

 What is it?
 -----------

-Blah blah blah

-The module offers xxx areas of functionality:
+The active_directory module is a light wrapper around the AD functionality.
+It allows easy searching of common objects (users, groups, ou) and browsing of their contents.
+AD objects are wrapped in Python objects which ease their use in Python code while allowing the underlying object to be accessed easily.

 * :doc:`searching`